vintagepc/MK404/index.md

 # Introduction

 MK404 is a 3D printer simulator.
-Specifically, it is a very techincally-oriented simulation, with several specific development-oriented goals in mind:
+Specifically, it is a very technically oriented simulation, with several specific development-oriented goals in mind:

 - Fast turnaround for testing changes - No more waiting 5 minutes for your printer to flash and reboot.